TeamGloomy/TeamGloomy.github.io/pages/mydoc/getting_started.md

 ## Firmware
 A copy of the firmware is required and can be found [here](https://github.com/gloomyandy/RepRapFirmware/releases) (remember to rename it to just firmware.bin).
 This is placed on the root of the SD card and is flashed to the board on first boot of the device.
-There are four versions of the firmware:
+There are four versions of the firmware (the correct one is identified on each board specific page):
 * LPC-WiFi
 * LPC-SBC
 * STM32F4-WiFi